Bira/octopus-carnival/_drafts/wir-neverwinter-eladrin-guardian.md

 As a side note, I don't know if the people of Iliyanbruen became eladrin after millennia of living in the Feywild or if they were already a type of elf that got recast as eladrin when the editions changed.
+We'll be looking into some of those later.

 Anyway, upon arriving at the world, the eladrin of Iliyanbruen were horrified to learn the old ruins of their empire were not only in a state of disrepair but